Mauriceter/AEM-GraphQL/README.md

 This lists all scalars used by the GraphQL api, you can then choose your default values and update generate_scalar_value at the top of the script.

-> AEM-GraphQL attempts to match expected string format based on the name like if the argument contain `email` the string will be `a@a.com` .
-Additional logic can easily be added if needed.
+> ⚠️ AEM-GraphQL attempts to match expected string format based on the name like if the argument contains `email` in the name, the string will be `a@a.com` .
+Additional logic can easily be added that way if needed.

 ```
 ##### UPDATE DEFAULT VALUES AS NEEDED #############